Contact Sales

 Connect to the future of telecom: SignalWire's elastic global real-time communications network.

-The first thing to do is to go to https://signalwire.com and create a SignalWire account.
+The first thing to do is to create a SignalWire account.
 This is very easy and straightforward, and you are even given a $5.00 credit to do things like buy DID numbers.
-Incidentally, a single US DID costs just 8 cents per month!
+Incidentally, a single US DID costs just 8 cents per month.
 SIP connectivity is metered per minute/per call leg at just $0.0007, and that includes SRTP and TLS encryption that many providers charge extra for.

-The next job is to create a SIP endpoint, as this is how your Asterisk will connect with SignalWire.
-You will notice that you need to give the endpoint a name (I went again with "asterisk") and that the full SIP URI for it includes the name you chose for your Space URL as well as a multi-character unique ID – mine looked like this:
+Next, create a new resource and choose a SIP endpoint, as this is how your Asterisk will connect with SignalWire.
+You will notice that you need to give the endpoint a name and that the full SIP URI for it includes the name you chose for your Space URL as well as a multi-character unique ID.

 You can leave all of the settings for the SIP endpoint at their defaults, so now you just need to set a (very strong) password.

-Next you will add a phone number, so just pick a number that you would like and when you come to configure it you will see that there are a number of settings – the only one you need to change at this point is "handle calls using" – set this to be SIP endpoint.
-This, in turn, will require you to choose an endpoint, and since you have only created one so far, it will be that one!
-Mine, you might remember, was called "asterisk".
+Then you will add a phone number.
+When you configure it you will see that there are a number of settings – the only one you need to change at this point is "handle calls using" – set this to be SIP endpoint.
+This, in turn, will require you to choose an endpoint.

 That is all your work done at the SignalWire end!

 Now let’s configure Asterisk.
-I am assuming you are using at least version 13.x.x and so I am going to show the PJSIP and dialplan settings.
+You should be using at least version 13.x.x and this post will show the PJSIP and dialplan settings.

 First, here are the relevant entries for PJSIP: